-Dwyane Wade Recalls the ‘Proud’ Moment His 12-Year-Old Came Out As Transgender
+Dwyane Wade Recalls the ‘Proud’ Moment His 12-Year-Old Came Out as Transgender

 Gabrielle Union and Dwyane Wade's #WadeWorldTour

-Wade — also dad to 18-year-old Zaire, 6-year-old Xavier, 15-month-old Kaavia — was in awe of his child.
+Wade—also dad to Zaire, 18, Xavier, 6, and Kaavia, 15 months—was in awe of his child.
 "I looked at her and said, 'You are our leader.
 You are our leader and this is our opportunity to allow you to be a voice,'" he added.
 "Right now, it's through us because she's 12 years old, but eventually it will be through her."

 To make sure she has that foundation to grow, Wade and Union have done everything they can to educate themselves.
 "Now it's our job to one, go out and get information, to reach out to every relationship that we have," the 38-year-old said.
 "My wife reached out to everybody on the cast of 'Pose.'
 We're just trying to figure out as much information as we can to make sure that we give our child the best opportunity to be her best self."